mathodone/ExDeath_Scraper/README.md

 ### Short Term

 * Fix relative to absolute path issue during crawling **(URGENT)**
+* Function to find search bar on a given page and search a given term.
 * Download all images from a page (similar to how html gets downloaded now)
 * csv and xlsx handling.